A Guide to the Best 2022 Benefits for Veterans in Arkansas

 The Arkansas State Veterans Home at Fayetteville welcomed its first resident in June 2006.
 Operated under the direction of the Arkansas Department of Veterans Affairs (ADVA), this licensed Medicaid/Medicare 90-bed skilled nursing care and rehabilitation facility provides a comfortable and supportive atmosphere for veterans and has been approved and recognized by the VA as a qualified State Veterans Home.

-A benefit of being a resident of an Arkansas State Veterans Home is 24-7 registered nurse coverage.
+A benefit of being an Arkansas State Veterans Home resident is 24-7 registered nurse coverage.

 All veterans admitted to the Veterans Home in Fayetteville will have their name, branch of service, and years served engraved on a plaque placed on the facility’s Veterans Wall on the facility grounds.

-Honorable discharge is a criterion for admission, as is medical need for nursing home placement.
+Honorable discharge is a criterion for admission, as is the medical need for nursing home placement.
+Arkansas residents have first priority.

 Services and features include:

 Veterans service groups may request the use of the meeting room or outdoor patio for special events.
-Use of these areas is at the discretion of the home’s administrator.
+The home’s administrator determines whether these areas are used.

 You can fill out an application online or download and print a PDF file to fill out a hard copy.
 Fax, email, or mail your completed application and identification cards to: